 When Ronke Oyekunle (MSF’15) graduated from Tufts University in 2013, she “essentially had no idea what I wanted to do with my career,” as she recalls.
 The former track and field athlete found a job in the accounting department of a small investment bank in Boston and tried to figure out what she wanted her post-college career to look like.

 After six months, Oyekunle realized that accounting wasn’t for her — but she was interested in investment banking.
 She began looking at Master of Science in Finance (MSF) Programs to help kick-start her career in investment banking and was attracted by Vanderbilt’s hands-on career center and MBA-level classes.

 MSF recruiting for investment banking starts early, so Oyekunle began working with Blake Gore, Senior Associate Director of the Career Management Center, during the summer before orientation.
 He helped connect Oyekunle to Owen alumni and internship opportunities.
 Once classes began, her second-year MBA peer coach and other MBA students helped her hone communications skills during mock interviews.

 “Having worked with her to prepare, I knew she had tremendous value to offer and a strategy for messaging it.
 Her success as a collegiate athlete also suggested she was no stranger to performing under pressure,” Gore said.

-The hard work paid off early, when Oyekunle connected with alumni working at Jeffries during the Wall Street Trek.
+The hard work paid off early, when Oyekunle connected with alumni working at Jefferies during the Wall Street Trek.
 They were so impressed by her performance they invited her to formally interview with the firm, along with a few other students.
-It was her first bank interview, and she aced the process, receiving and accepting an offer from Jeffries before the end of the first Mod.
+It was her first bank interview, and she aced the process, receiving and accepting an offer from Jefferies before the end of the first Mod.

 “A few minutes after witnessing her first handshake on Wall Street, I knew she wouldn’t be on the market much longer,” Gore recalled.